Air Compressor Oil Basics: What You Need to Know

 How Often Should Oil Be Changed for an Industrial Air Compressor?

 Lubricated and oil-flooded air compressors must have regular oil changes to stay in proper working condition.
 This should be done as part of your regular preventive maintenance (PM) service.
 Typically, mineral oils and blends must be changed every 4,000 operating hours.
 Synthetic oils may last up to twice as long.
-Oil should be changed at least every 6 to 12 months even if the service hours have not been reached.
+Oil should be changed at least every 6 to 12 months, even if the service hours have not been reached.
 Oil may need to be changed more often if your air compressor is running in very dirty conditions.
 Your operating manual for your air compressor will provide information about the proper service intervals for your make and model.

-How Do I Know if the Air Compressor Needs More Oil?
+How Do I Know If the Air Compressor Needs More Oil?

 Check the oil level at least 3-4 times each week and add oil if levels are running low.
 Your air compressor will have either a dipstick or a sight glass to check the oil level.
 With a calibrated dipstick, make sure your oil level is always at or near the max.
-With a sight glass, aim for an oil level about 2/3 full on the glass.
+With a sight glass, aim for an oil level of about 2/3 full on the glass.
 (Check your owner’s manual for details for your model.)

 Be careful not to overfill the air compressor oil.
 Adding excess oil may result in oil coming out of the compressor lines or the air compressor “spitting” oil.
 Excess oil in the compressed air supply may overload air oil separators and inline filters and result in damage to pneumatic tools and equipment.
 If you have overfilled your air compressor oil sump, drain a bit until it comes down to the proper level.

-How Do I Know if the Air Compressor Oil Needs to Be Changed?
+How Do I Know If the Air Compressor Oil Needs to Be Changed?

 Oil must be changed at least once a year, regardless of operating conditions and hours of operation.
 This is because oil will degrade over time and no longer provide proper lubrication.
-In most cases, the oil will need to be changed more frequently.
+In most cases, oil will need to be changed more frequently.
 If oil is dirty or contaminated, it should be flushed and replaced with fresh oil.
 Signs that your oil needs to be changed include:

 • Oil that is thick or opaque